Anne Waldman: Career

+In 1976, Waldman and Ginsberg were featured in Bob Dylan's film Renaldo and Clara.
+They worked on the film while traveling through New England and Canada with the Rolling Thunder Revue, a concert tour that made impromptu stops, entertaining enthusiastic crowds with poetry and music.
+Waldman, Ginsberg, and Dylan were joined on these caravans by musicians including Joan Baez, Joni Mitchell, Eric Anderson, and Joe Cocker.
+Waldman reveled in the experience, and she often thought of recreating the poetry caravan.
 Although her work is sometimes connected to the Beat Generation, Waldman has never been, strictly speaking, a "Beat" poet.
-Her work, like the work of her contemporaries in the 1970s New York milieu of which she was a vital part—writers like Alice Notley and Bernadette Mayer, to name only two—is more diverse in its influences and ambitions.
-Waldman is particularly interested in the performance of her poetry: she considers performance a "ritualized event in time," and she expresses the energy of her poetry through exuberant breathing, chanting, singing, and movement.
-Waldman credits her poem, Fast Speaking Woman, as the seminal work that galvanized her idea of poetry as performance.
-Ginsberg, Kenneth Koch, Lawrence Ferlinghetti - all encouraged her to continue to perform her poetry.
+Her work, like that of her contemporaries in the 1970s New York milieu of which she was a vital part—writers such as Alice Notley and Bernadette Mayer, to name only two—is more diverse in its influences and ambitions.
+Waldman is particularly interested in the performance of her poetry: she considers performance a "ritualized event in time", and she expresses the energy of her poetry through exuberant breathing, chanting, singing, and movement.
+Waldman credits her poem "Fast Speaking Woman" as the seminal work that galvanized her idea of poetry as performance.
+Ginsberg, Kenneth Koch, and Lawrence Ferlinghetti all encouraged her to continue to perform her poetry.